mhuebert/re-db/README.md

 ## Todo

-- a way to log the "currently subscribed" patterns at any point in a reaction
-- add indexes on-the-fly based on usage - this means less up-front schema, + potential performance advantages (frontloading all index-building makes initial pageload slower - this can be spread out & done on-demand)
+[X] a way to log the "currently subscribed" patterns at any point in a reaction [X] add indexes on-the-fly based on usage - this means less up-front schema, + potential performance advantages (frontloading all index-building makes initial pageload slower - this can be spread out & done on-demand)
-- more attention paid to history / time-travel with datom logs
-- more tests
-- more attention to "query"/filtering api (d/where)
+[X] ability to move forward/backward in time via the `datoms` returned in a transaction [x] fn to clone a db without copying listeners
-- allow to specify a sort-order for an ave index?
+- allow to specify a sort-order for an ave index(?)
-- perhaps more efficient update of multi-step queries during transact can be achieved by using cached intermediate values instead of valueless invalidations
+- convention for using re-db for local component state

+-

+## Possible directions

+- Tab<>Worker sync - Re-DB runs in a worker, and also in each browser tab.
+Worker-DB persists state in IndexedDB.
+Purpose is to (A) maintain consistent state across tabs, and (B) support some degree of offline use.
+Not all attributes should be persisted to the worker/server.
+- Client<>Server sync - Re-DB runs in the client, and an adapter runs in the server to support integration with eg. Datomic or XTDB(Crux).
+- An effect system